philtoms/ticket-stamp/README.md

 - The browser then resolves all of its imports through the import map.
 Typically the browser will have cached all but the ticketed modules.

-The workflow is staged, starting at `dev` where development and testing will be undertaken, before being promoted to `qa`.
-The application will then be QA tested before being further promoted to `prod`.
-The ticket is then closed but not removed from the workflow system.

-`Ticket Stamp` is designed to work with browsers that natively support [esm modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+`ticket-stamp` is designed to work with browsers that natively support [esm modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 ## Install / run